asciiscry3r/mksscryertower.quest/content/category/Human_rights_in_Ukraine.rst

 https://drive.google.com/drive/folders/1ruSHXJEPLg2V-gQ6sZ1cd7pbd4Ksjscy?usp=share_link maybe I try analize this later.

 Criticism harms the system and the name of the country, and the police and slave traders, after failures, continue to selflessly search for a way to create a new will in the victim burned by microwaves....
+Perhaps the same events described in https://www.cs.cmu.edu/~dst/Library/Shelf/wakefield/us-13.html are taking place in Myrhorod, Ukraine.

 WIP
 +++